-In every case we analyze we form a judgment from a limited sample of information.
-How big should be the poll size (the sample)?
+We form a judgment from a limited sample of information.
+How big should the poll size be (the sample)?
 Who should be in it?
 A different set of pollees may easily lead to different conclusions, if proper care is not taken, and that is bad news for the process.

 So, how to organize and conduct a poll?